-19. In view of what has already been said in regard to the need for relating technical instruction to the actual conditions and requirements of industries, it follows that Technical institutions should be located as close as possible to the industries which they are designed to serve.
-On the one hand, the teachers and students of Technical institutions must be able to study industrial organisation and developments at first hand; on the other, it is equally important that there should be opportunities for constant contact between the employers and the institutions which train their future employees and that Technical institutions should be able to obtain readily the advice and criticism of industrial experts.
+19. In view of what has already been said in regard to the need for relating technical instruction to the actual conditions and requirements of industries, it follows that technical institutions should be located as close as possible to the industries which they are designed to serve.
+On the one hand, the teachers and students of technical institutions must be able to study industrial organisation and developments at first hand; on the other, it is equally important that there should be opportunities for constant contact between the employers and the institutions which train their future employees and that technical institutions should be able to obtain readily the advice and criticism of industrial experts.

-The need for locating Technical institutions near industires necessarily means that certain areas will have abundant facilities for Technical education while others will have few or none.
-If technical instruction, at any rate in the higher grades, continues to be a provincial responsibility, this means that while some areas will have to maintain and support a very large number of Technical institutions, others will have an unduly light burden to bear.
-In view of past experience, there is also a considerable danger of opportunities for Technical education being denied even to most suitable students who happen to belong to a non-industrial area.
-It is a common complaint today that admission to institutions providing professional or technological courses of an expensive kind is more or less restricted to residents of the Province in which those institutions are situated.
-Apart from this, however, it may not be fair to expect some areas and not others to meet the whole cost of developments which are really for the benefit of the country generally.
+The need for locating technical institutions near industries necessarily means that certain areas will have abundant facilities for technical education while others will have few or none.
+If technical instruction, at any rate in the higher grades, continues to be a provincial responsibility, this will mean that while some areas will have to maintain and support a very large number of technical institutions, others will have an unduly light burden to bear.
+In view of past experience, there is also a considerable danger of opportunities for technical education being denied even to most suitable students who happen to belong to a non-industrial area.
+It is a common complaint today that admission to institutions providing professional or technological courses of an expensive kind is more or less restricted to residents of the province in which those institutions are situated.
+Apart-from this, however, it may not be fair to expect some areas and not others to meet-the whole cost of developments which-are really for the benefit of the country generally.

-The Committee are, therefore, strongly of opinion that Technical education in its higher stages must be organised on an all-India basis.
-It is not proposed that Technical institutions, of all types should be brought into an all India system.
-Technical High schools and Trade (or Junior Technical or Industrial) schools, which will properly be a part of the general system of Secondary education and which will to some extent cater for local needs, should remain under Provincial Governments.
-All higher Technical education, however, except that in the technological departments of universities, should form part of an all-India organisation designed to serve the needs of the country as a whole.
+The Committee are, therefore, strongly of opinion that technical education in its higher stages must be organised on an all-India basis.
+It is not proposed that technical institutions of all types should be brought into an all-India system.
+Technical High Schools and Trade (or Junior Technical or Industrial) Schools, which will properly be a part of the general system of secondary Education and which will to some extent cater for local needs, should remain under Provincial Governments.
+All higher technical education, however, except that in the Technological Departments of universities, should form part of an all-India organisation designed to serve the needs of the country as a whole.

 If the Committee's recommendation is accepted by the authorities concerned, it will follow that the entire financial responsibility for such a system should be accepted by the Central Government.
-This will ensure a coherent and consistent policy in regard to developments in Technical education and will also remove the injustices referred to earlier; it will throw open the doors of every Senior Technical institution to all suitable candidates, whatever their domicile, and it will relieve the provincial exchequers of an unfair burden.
+This will ensure a coherent and consistent policy in regard to developments in technical education and will also remove the injustices referred to earlier; it will throw open the doors of every senior technical institution to all suitable candidates, whatever their dom'iele, and it will relieve the provincial exchequers of an unfair burden.